Last update: 9/7/2021

 - All travelers must have health clearance to travel and be able to present evidence of this when boarding and upon arrival.

-- All travelers will take a free Rapid COVID test when they arrive in Dominica.
-Results should be available within 30 minutes.
+- All travelers will take a Rapid Antigen test when they arrive in Dominica.

 PCR testing to travel to Dominica

-A negative PCR COVID test result from within 24 to 72 hours before arrival in Dominica is mandatory for travelers from Low-Risk, Medium-Risk, and High-Risk countries.
+A negative PCR COVID test result from within 24 to 72 hours before arrival in Dominica is mandatory for all travelers.

-Travelers from these countries need to both upload that result to complete their health questionnaire and present evidence of the negative result before boarding and upon arrival in Dominica.
+Travelers from all countries need to both upload that result to complete their health questionnaire and present evidence of the negative result before boarding and upon arrival in Dominica.

-Additionally, all High-Risk travelers will have to take a PCR test 5 days after their arrival.
-This PCR test costs $40 and the results will be available within 24 to 48 hours.
+Unvaccinated travelers from High-Risk countries will have to take a PCR test 5 days after their arrival.
+The results will be available within 48 hours.

 Mandatory quarantine upon arrival in Dominica

-There is no mandatory quarantine upon arrival in Dominica for travelers from the CARICOM Travel Bubble, Low-Risk countries, and Medium-Risk countries.
+There is no mandatory quarantine upon arrival in Dominica for vaccinated travelers, unvaccinated travelers from Low-Risk countries, and unvaccinated travelers from Medium-Risk countries as long as they obtain a negative result from their arrival Rapid Antigen test.

 “Safe in Nature” Commitment in Dominica

 “Safe in Nature” accommodations have submitted action plans with activities and transportation that have been approved by the Ministry of Health, Wellness, and New Health Investment.
-This means that any time guests leave the place they are staying, they will go to approved activities with approved transportation and still remain within their “bubble.”
+This means that any time guests leave their accommodation, they will go to approved activities with approved transportation and still remain within their “bubble.”
 These approved activities can include land tours and water activities.

 Is travel insurance with COVID-19 coverage mandatory to enter Dominica?